 c).
 No false prophet, no false Presiding Prelate, no speaker of lies, no preacher of blood and wickedness shall prevail in the blinding light of such compassion and truth.
 All shall bow down either on this Earth or at the gates of Heaven in allegiance to the will and word of God himself.

 d).
-Never again shall a person be permitted to claim the authority of the prophets, saints or God without being duly certified and elected by the faithful Leadership of The Mystical Order of Spiritual Baptist and Starlight of Israel Healing School.
-All those who live as vermin shall die away like weeds and only truth shall thrive.
+Never again shall a person be permitted to claim the authority of the prophets, saints or God without being duly certified and elected by the faithful Leadership of The Mystical Order of Spiritual Baptist.
+All those who live as vermin shall die away like weeds and the only truth shall thrive.

 e).
 As “Chief Pastor,” the Presiding Prelate is charged with initiating and developing church policy and strategy, speaking God’s Word to the church and the world, and visiting every church under his supervision.

 f).
-The office is an ecclesiastical dignitary of high rank, In the Mystical Order of Spiritual Baptist and Starlight of Israel Healing School,
+The office is an ecclesiastical dignitary of high rank, In the Mystical Order of Spiritual Baptist,

 h).
 The Presiding Prelate is an ecclesiastic of a high order, as a Divisional Patriarch, an archbishop, bishop, cardinal or a church dignitary of high rank.